JakeRatliff/domain-authority/README.md

-# domain-authority
+# python scrips

-Python script for getting Domain Authority for a list of URLs, using the Mozscape API.
+getDA.py is a script for getting Domain Authority for a list of URLs using the Mozscape API.